Extra support for children who need it most

 They are sites offering a range of services tailored to meet the needs of the local community.
 Integrated hubs should offer a core provision of:

-- child and family health services (CaFHS, allied health services)
+• family and child health and development services (e.g. CaFHS, allied health services)

 These initiatives are part of the state government’s significant investment to improve outcomes for young children in South Australia, including the introduction of universal 3-year-old preschool.